dart-lang/language/working/augmentation-libraries/feature-specification.md

 More specifically:

-*   **Augmenting with a getter:** A getter in an augmentation library can augment a getter in the main library or the implicit getter defined by a variable in the main library.
+*   **Augmenting with a getter:** A getter in an augmentation can augment a getter in the main library or the implicit getter defined by a variable in the main library.
 Inside the augmenting body, an `augmented` expression invokes the original getter.

-*   **Augmenting with a setter:** A setter in an augmentation library can augment a setter in the main library or the implicit setter defined by a non-final variable in the main library.
+*   **Augmenting with a setter:** A setter in an augmentation can augment a setter in the main library or the implicit setter defined by a non-final variable in the main library.
 Inside the augmenting setter, an `augmented =` expression invokes the original setter.

 *   **Augmenting a getter and/or setter with a variable:** This is a